Awannaphasch2016/hugo-blog/content/posts/Connection between org-roam-bibtex (orb), org-roam and org-ref.md

 1.  create name of a note file using org roam file name convention.
 2.  add `:ROAM_REFS:` as a note property whose value is an org-ref citation.

-`orb-insert-link` creates new node (from citation entry shown in citation completion mechanism like helm-bibtex) if the node of that entry hasn't yet existed.
+`orb-insert-link` (`orb` is an abbreviation for `org-roam-bibtex`) creates new node (from citation entry shown in citation completion mechanism like helm-bibtex) if the node of that entry hasn't yet existed.

 That's it.